 In this step, you should choose whether your site represents a person or an organization.
 This is important as the plugin will configure separate options for the choice you make.

 If yours is a site for an organization, then you can upload the logo of your organization.
 Also, you can mention links of social media profiles of your organization.
+Every organization also needs to use a good managed WordPress hosting solution to protect the corporate image.

 If you have a personal website, then you will have different options to choose from.